pluhin/sa.it-academy.by/asilvanovich/README.md

 On the vagrant-created CentOS I tested Linux container.
 I created Debian and Centos containers from provided templates and limited RAM usage to 512Mb on each of them by modifying a configuration file.

+## 05.Ansible.Start
+For a first task Ansible was deployed on the local machine.
+Information about local machine was added to the /etc/ansible/hosts to perform an upgrade of packages locally with an ansible ad-hoc command.
+A second task required a connection to remote hosts using bastion machine.
+I used machines that were deployed in ED of HTP to complete this task.
+A public key of my local machine was transferred to the bastion host first, then a new user was created and granted a NOPASSWD rights on the remote Ubuntu and CentOS machines.
+Finally, the  public key of my local machine was transferred to the remote hosts, which allowed passwordless authentication with the Ansible.
+Then I got info about hostname and IP addresses of the remote hosts.
+Additionally packages were updated and upgraded on them.